rahilpathan/Win10Boost/README.md

 # win10boost
-Optimize Windows 10 services _(Minimal system modification tweaks, Script is very well labelled what each command does)_
+Optimize Windows 10 services _(System modification tweaks and optimization for overall performance of Windows 10, Script is very well labelled what each command does)_

 This is my personal library of optimizing Windows 10, preserving the constant search for tweaks to make system lighter and faster.